-Applicants who wish to major in nursing should first complete the application and admission procedures required by the College, take the TEAS V test, and then contact an academic advisor to develop a plan to meet the admission requirements for the nursing program.
-Information regarding the TEAS V test is located on the College's website (www.cacc.edu) in the menu on the left under Testing Center.
+Applicants who wish to pursue a nursing career, should first complete the application and admission procedures required by the College, and then contact an academic advisor to develop a plan to meet the admission requirements for the nursing program.
+An ACT composite score of 18 is required for admission to the nursing program.
+Information regarding registering for the ACT is located under Enrollment on the toolbar on the College's website (www.cacc.edu).

-Prior to applying for admission to a nursing program, the student may enroll in the general education courses delineated within the respective curriculum.
-If the student has numerous family or work commitments, has been away from the academic setting for an extended period of time, or has a weak academic background, the student is encouraged to enroll in general education courses before attempting to enter a nursing program.
+Prior to applying for admission to the nursing program, the student may enroll in the general education courses delineated within the nursing curriculum.
+If the student has numerous family or work commitments, has been away from the academic setting for an extended period of time, or has a weak academic background, the student is encouraged to enroll in general education courses before attempting to enter the nursing program.
 General education courses cannot be postponed later than the term specified in the outlined curriculum.
-The nursing programs are planned as a combined sequence of nursing and general education courses and students may take all the required general education courses once admitted to a nursing program.
+The nursing program is planned as a combined sequence of nursing and general education courses and students may take all the required general education courses once admitted to the nursing program.
 Prior credit for general education courses does not shorten the length of the nursing curriculum due to the required sequencing of nursing courses.